mtruong68/artistblog/README.md

 * thought it'd be cool to get people who are not professional artists (yet) to talk about their philosophy in art & to make these thoughts look professional somewhere on the internet

-## Idiosyncracies to format of files in CMS & repo
+## Idiosyncrasies to format of files in CMS & repo

 ### CMS